Fall 2026 Course Offerings

 Latinos and the United States, 1492-1880 – LSP 3770 (also HIST 3770).
 In this course, we will answer two major questions: What is Latino history?
 And how should we write Latino History?
 We will explore these questions without attempting to cover all of Latino history before 1800.
 We will focus on a variety of experiences to better understand how differences in race, ethnicity, nationality, gender, sexual orientation, and class have shaped Latino communities over time.
 We will read academic journal articles and books (secondary sources) and documents from the past, such as diaries, letters, court records, and maps (primary sources).
 Throughout the semester we will be working in groups toward creating a final project: a Latino history website.
 Instructor: Camille Suarez.
 TR 10:10 – 11:25.
 4 credits, including the required independent research.
 (This course fulfills Humanities distribution for the LSP undergraduate minor).

 Migration: Histories, Controversies, and Perspectives - LSP 3810 (also ILRLR/AMST/PAM/SOC 3810).
 This introductory course introduces students to issues and debates related to international migration and will provide an interdisciplinary foundation to understanding the factors that shape migration flows and migrant experiences.
 We will start by reviewing theories of the state and historical examples of immigrant racialization and exclusion in the United States and beyond.
 We will critically examine the notions of borders, citizenship/non-citizenship, and the creation of diasporas.
 Students will also hear a range of perspectives by exposing them to Cornell guest faculty who do research and teach on migration across different disciplines and methodologies and in different world areas.
 Examples include demographic researchers concerned with immigrant inequality and family formation, geographic perspectives on the changing landscapes of immigrant metropolises, legal scholarship on the rights of immigrant workers, and the study of immigrant culture from a feminist studies lens.
 Instructor: Shannon Gleeson.
-TIME FORTHCOMING.3 credits.
+TR 11:40 - 12:55.
+3 credits.
 (This course fulfills Social Science distribution for the LSP undergraduate minor).

 Contemporary Issues in Latina/o/Latin America – LSP 4000/6000 (also LATA 4000/6000).
 Interested in Latina/o Studies and Latin American Studies?
 This course will explore topics in Anthropology, Art, Economics, History, Literature, Government, Sociology, and more, of US Latina/o and Latin American contexts.
 Course features guest speakers from Cornell and other institutions.
 Course requirements: Attend a total of 12 programming events of your choice throughout the semester sponsored by the Latina/o Studies and Latin American Studies (you should plan for at least one a week), and write a brief follow-up critical or analytic report on some aspect of what you learned.
 These reports are due within one week of the event.
 Instructor.
 T 12:20 – 1:10.
 1 credit.
-(This course DOES NOT fulfil requirements for the LSP minor).
+(This course DOES NOT fulfill requirements for the LSP minor).

 Top